programminghistorian/jekyll/lessons/cleaning-data-with-openrefine.md

 the content of a collection using a limited number of terms, and is often a key entry point into data sets used by historians in libraries, archives and museums.
-That is why we will give particular attention to the ‘Categories’ field.
+That is why we will give particular attention to the 'Categories' field.
 Once the data has been cleaned, it should be possible to reuse the terms in the controlled vocabulary to find additional information about the terms elsewhere online, which is known as creating [Linked Data][].